 The DFA works on several specific projects on its own or in partnership with others.
-These are key projects the DFA believes are valuable to our industry sector and that require more resources and communication than usually posted via the blog and newsletter.
+These are key projects the DFA believes are valuable to our industry sector and that require more resources and communication than usually posted via the website, social media and newsletter.

 The DFA negotiates discounts and special deals for its members within the industry.
 More information